DVLab-NTU/qsyn/README.md

 ## Introduction

-`qsyn` is a `C++`-based growing software system for synthesizing, optimizing, and verifying quantum circuits to aid the development of quantum computing. `qsyn` implements scalable quantum circuit optimization by combining ZX-Calculus and technology mapping.
+`qsyn` is an open-sourced `C++`-based growing software system for synthesizing, optimizing, and verifying quantum circuits to aid the development of quantum computing. `qsyn` implements scalable quantum circuit optimization by combining ZX-Calculus and technology mapping.

-`qsyn` provides an experimental implementation of optimization algorithms and a programming environment for simulation or building similar applications.
+`qsyn` aims to provide a unified and user-friendly developing environment for  experimental implementation of optimization algorithms and a programming environment for simulation or building similar applications. `qsyn`aims to serve as a platform for developers to evaluate their QCS algorithms with standardized tools, language, and data structures.

 Future development will focus on enhancing the optimization and qubit mapping routines, adding support to synthesize from arbitrary unitaries, and adding verification functionalities.

 ## Getting Started